2014 pro-Russian unrest in Ukraine: Referendum

 The disputed referendum on the status of Donetsk Oblast was held on 11 May.
 According to representatives of the Donetsk People's Republic, 89% voted in favour of self-rule, and 10% voted against.
 Turnout was said to be 75%.
-OSCE monitors did not observe the referendum, as the situation in Donetsk after the skirmish in Mariupol was said to be "volatile", forcing them to restrict their operations in the region.
-After the results were announced, leader of the Republic Denis Pushilin said that "all Ukrainian military troops in the region would be considered occupying forces".
-In response to the perceived weakness of the Ukrainian army, some Ukrainians who opposed the insurgents formed the "Donbas Volunteer Battalion", modeled on the Ukrainian partisan groups that fought against both the German Reich and the Soviet Union during the Second World War.
+OSCE monitors did not observe the referendum, as the situation in Donetsk after the skirmish in Mariupol was said to be "volatile," forcing them to restrict their operations in the region.
+After the results were announced, leader of the Republic Denis Pushilin said that "all Ukrainian military troops in the region would be considered occupying forces."
+In response to the perceived weakness of the Ukrainian army, some Ukrainians who opposed the insurgents formed the "Donbas Volunteer Battalion," modeled on the Ukrainian partisan groups that fought against both the German Reich and the Soviet Union during the Second World War.

 Insurgent emplacement in Donetsk, also showing a road sign that points to major conflict areas: Sloviansk and Mariupol.

 Steelworkers and security guards from Metinvest, along with local police, began joint patrols in the city of Mariupol on 15 May.
 These groups forced the insurgents out of the buildings that they had been occupying.
-A representative of Mariupol supporters of the Donetsk People's Republic, Denis Kuzmenko, was party to a deal which led to this vacation of buildings by the insurgents, but a local commander of those insurgents who had been occupying the building said that "someone is trying to sow discord among us, someone has signed something, but we will continue our fight", and that "everyone ran away".
-Steelworkers could be seen removing barricades from the city centre, and also cleaning up the burnt city administration building.
+A representative of Mariupol supporters of the Donetsk People's Republic, Denis Kuzmenko, was party to a deal that led to this vacation of buildings by the insurgents, but a local commander of those insurgents who had been occupying the building said that "someone is trying to sow discord among us; someone has signed something, but we will continue our fight" and that "everyone ran away."
+Steelworkers could be seen removing barricades from the city centre and also cleaning up the burnt city administration building.
 By the morning of 16 May, Associated Press journalists could find no trace of the insurgents in Mariupol city centre.
-On 16 May, however, it seemed that separatists were not banished from the city, as reporters from The Washington Post said that about a hundred pro-Russian activists gathered on the steps of the city administration building, and that the separatist flag continued to fly over it.
+On 16 May, however, it seemed that separatists were not banished from the city, as reporters from The Washington Post said that about a hundred pro-Russian activists gathered on the steps of the city administration building and that the separatist flag continued to fly over it.